Alexandre Kantorow: Biography

 Rena Shereshevskaya, who trained Kantorow for the Tchaikovsky Competition.

 In 2019, Kantorow won the first prize, gold medal, and Grand Prix at the 16th Tchaikovsky Competition, becoming the first French winner in the history of the competition.
 He was the only finalist in the competition to play the Tchaikovsky Piano Concerto No. 2 in G major, and also performed Brahms' Piano Concerto No. 2 in B-flat major.

 In 2023 Kantorow won the prestigious $300,000 Gilmore Artist Award.
 Gilmore Award is not a competition, so Kantorow was unaware that he was considered for it, and when he received the news described it as "It was a bit like a 'You're a wizard, Harry,' kind of moment, from Harry Potter."
 The award's jury members were "impressed by his charisma, curiosity and 'inquisitive nature'".
 Zachary Woolfe noted that to win both the Tchaikovsky Competition and Gilmore Award "suggests Kantorow has technical security as well as something to say".

 On 26 July 2024 he performed Maurice Ravel's "Jeux d’Eau" during the 2024 Summer Olympics opening ceremony under the "pouring rain"; his performance was described as "heroic and unflappable".

-In 2024, he was made of Chevalier of the National Order of Merit, and before that a Chevalier of the Order of Arts and Letters.
+In 2024, he was made a Chevalier of the National Order of Merit, and before that a Chevalier of the Order of Arts and Letters.

+In 2025, Kantorow played Sergei Prokofiev’s Third Piano Concerto and Franz Liszt's transcription of the “Liebestod” from Richard Wagner’s Tristan und Isolde.

+Kantorow's 2024 "Brahms-Schubert" received the Gramophone's Piano Award 2025.